Background pattern

 The tablets are scored to allow for a gradual increase in dose.

-If you forgot to take Trazodone Normon:
+If you forget to take Trazodona Normon

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Stop taking Trazodona Normon and see your doctor or go to the hospital immediately:
+Stop taking Trazodona Normonand see your doctor or go to the hospital immediately:

-• Self-harming thoughts or suicidal thoughts.
+• Suicidal or self-harming thoughts.

 • Feeling tired, weak, dizzy, pale skin: these can be symptoms of anemia.

-• Seizures or convulsions.
+• Seizures or attacks.

 • Feeling drowsy or sleepy, tired.